MRMORNINGSTAR2233/IUKUK/mcp/README.md

 > **Turn ANY MCP server into a Reinforcement Learning environment**

-MCP-Gymnasium creates a universal adapter that turns any [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server into a standard [Gymnasium](https://gymnasium.farama.org/) environment, enabling you to run RL algorithms on it.
+MCP-Gymnasium creates a universal adapter that turns any [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server into a standard [Gymnasium](https://gymnasium.farama.org/) environment, enabling you to:
+- Train traditional RL algorithms (PPO, DQN, A2C)
+- Build autonomous LLM-based agents
+- Use any MCP server as an RL training ground

 ## 🎯 What is This?